millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHereOCI.md

 - **OCI Cloud Storage Bucket URL** – This will be of the form: oci://journeyC@gse00014604/ where journeyC can be replaced with the name of the bucket you created and gse00014997 can be replaced with your tenancy name.
 You can see the tenancy name in the upper left of your OCI web console.
 And you hopefully wrote down the name of your bucket earlier:
 ![](images/100/snap0015931.jpg)

 - **OCI Cloud Storage User OCID** – This will be of the form: ocid1.user.oc1...
-You wrote down the OCID the user you created earlier:
+You wrote down the OCID of the user you created earlier:
 ![](images/100/snap0015931.jpg)

 - **OCI Cloud Storage PEM Key** – This will be the file called "oci_api_key.pem" which is located in the .oci subdirectory under the Git Bash working directory.
 Be sure you don't pick the "public" file- you want the file that does NOT have public in the name.